maxpilotto/credit-card-view/README.md

-genericCardBackground | color/reference |Card background for when the number is not known visaCardBackground| color/reference |Card background for when the number belongs to Visa mastercardCardBackground| color/reference |Card background for when the number belongs to Mastercard americanExpressCardBackground||Card background for when the number belongs to American Express dinersClubCardBackground| color/reference |Card background for when the number belongs to Diners Club discoverCardBackground| color/reference |Card background for when the number belongs to Discover jcbCardBackground| color/reference |Card background for when the number belongs to JCB
+genericCardBackground | color/reference |Card background for when the number is not known visaCardBackground| color/reference |Card background for when the number belongs to Visa mastercardCardBackground| color/reference |Card background for when the number belongs to Mastercard americanExpressCardBackground|color/reference |Card background for when the number belongs to American Express dinersClubCardBackground| color/reference |Card background for when the number belongs to Diners Club discoverCardBackground| color/reference |Card background for when the number belongs to Discover jcbCardBackground| color/reference |Card background for when the number belongs to JCB